-Bernard F. McKay is a member of ITIF’s board.
+Bernard F. McKay was a member of ITIF’s board.

 He is Intuit’s chief public policy officer and vice president for global corporate affairs.
 In this role, McKay is Intuit’s senior officer responsible for government affairs, industry relations, global public policy, and corporate philanthropy.